 The Company's reportable operating segments consist of the Water segment and the Oil & Gas segment.
 These segments are based on the industries in which the products are sold, the type of energy recovery device sold, and the related products and services.
 The Water segment consists of revenue associated with products sold for use in reverse osmosis water desalination, as well as the related identifiable expenses.
 The Oil & Gas segment consists of product revenue associated with products sold for use in gas processing, chemical processing, and hydraulic fracturing and license and development revenue associated with hydraulic fracturing, as well as related identifiable expenses.
-Operating income (loss) for each segment excludes other income and expenses and certain expenses managed outside the operating segment.
-Costs excluded from Operating income (loss) include various corporate expenses such as income taxes and other separately managed general and administrative expenses not related to the identified segments.
+Operating income (loss) for each segment excludes other income and expenses and certain corporate expenses managed outside the operating segment, such as income taxes and other separately managed general and administrative expenses not related to the identified segments.
 Assets and liabilities are reviewed at the consolidated level by the CODM and are not accounted for by segment.
 The CODM allocates resources to and assesses the performance of each operating segment using information about its revenue and operating income (loss).